taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex4_Manage_Users_with_PS.md

 		Set-MsolUser -UserPrincipalName Catherine@M365xZZZZZZ.onmicrosoft.com -BlockCredential $true

 12. At the command prompt, type the following command and then press Enter to delete Catherine's user account.
 In the command, don't forget to replace the **ZZZZZZ** with the unique tenant ID provided by your lab hosting provider.

-Note - This command will delete Catherine's user account without requesting a confirmation.
+	**Note**:This command will delete Catherine's user account without requesting a confirmation.

 		Remove-MsolUser –UserPrincipalName Catherine@M365xZZZZZZ.onmicrosoft.com –Force